colinaut/alpinejs-plugin-simple-validate/README.md

 Very simple form validation plugin for [AlpineJS](https://alpinejs.dev).
 This plugin is designed, like AlpineJS itself, to be sprinkled in as needed.
 What this plugin does not do is impose an opinionated structure for your form data or functionality.
 It can be used with or without x-model.

 The x-validate directive allows for simple validation and error display on individual form elements.
 And the $validate() magic function grants easy access to the same validation functions for use as booleans in x-show and and x-bind.
-You can also use the $validate() magic function to validate the form before submitting it.

 ## Usage